jremington/TSL2591/README.md

 I am impressed by the sensitivity.
 It easily registers light reflected from surfaces illuminated by weak moonlight.

-This code was put together with help from the VERY COMPLETE TSL2591 library by Austria Microsystems: "TSL2591MI.h" Yet Another Arduino ams TSL2591MI Lux Sensor
+This code was put together with help from the VERY COMPLETE TSL2591 library by Austria Microsystems: "TSL2591MI.h" Yet Another Arduino ams TSL2591MI Lux Sensor.
+This library is recommended if the more complex features of the sensor are needed, such as automatically detecting changes in illumination level.
+Download at:

 https://bitbucket.org/christandlg/tsl2591mi/src/master/